devdrmmaster/UserInfo1/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 #HOW TO RUN THE PROJECT IN LOCAL

-Open the project path in cmd prompt
+1.Open the project path in cmd prompt
-Run the CLI command to install npm packages by typing "npm install" Then run the command "ng serve" to run the application
+2.Run the CLI command to install npm packages by typing "npm install"
+3.Then run the command "ng serve" to run the application